ANNIEsoft/ToolAnalysis/UserTools/NeutronCheck/README.md

 UseClean 0	#whether to exclude events that do not pass event selection FinderCompare 0 #whether to add similar plots from ClusterFinder map-clusters to output for comparison purposes (not all parameters are written into Finder clusters)
-ParticleInfo 1	#whether to add true particle information directly from MCParticles list to output
+ParticleInfo 1	#whether to add true particle information directly from MCParticles list to output DelayThreshold 10000 #time in ns that delayed window starts.
+Defaults to 10000 if excluded.
 ```